-- For 3 phase units only-momentarily energize the motors to ensure that the rotation is correct as indicated by the arrow cast into the pump volute.
-If rotation is incorrect, interchange two wires at the motor starter terminals T1 and T2. - IMPORTANT: The pumps must not be operated while dry.
-Use extreme caution that motors are energized only momentarily to determine proper rotation.
+For 3 phase units only-momentarily energize the motors to ensure that the rotation is correct as indicated by the arrow cast into the pump volute.
+If rotation is incorrect, interchange two wires at the motor starter terminals T1 and T2.

+CAUTION: The pumps must not be operated while dry.
+Energize motors only momentarily to determine proper rotation.